 Inventories generally are stated at the lower of cost or market on a first-in, first-out (FIFO) basis.
-Last-in, first-out (LIFO) may be elected for tax purposes on a cost basis only and, if elected, also must be used for financial statement purposes.
+Last-in, first-out (LIFO) may be elected for tax purposes on a cost basis only and, if elected, also must be used in financial reports issued to shareholders and creditors.

-US tax law requires capitalization for tax purposes of several costs allocable to the manufacturing process that frequently are expensed as current operating costs for financial reporting (e.g., significant cost variances and the excess of tax depreciation over financial statement depreciation).
+US tax law requires capitalization for tax purposes of several costs allocable to property produced and property acquired for resale, including costs that frequently are expensed as current operating costs for financial reporting (e.g., cost variances) and differences between book and tax costs (i.e., the excess of tax depreciation over financial statement depreciation).

 Gains or losses on the sale or exchange of capital assets held for more than 12 months are treated as long-term capital gains or losses.
 Gains or losses on the sale or exchange of capital assets held for 12 months or less are treated as short-term capital gains or losses.